 The risks described above are not the only risks and uncertainties that we face.
-Additional risks the Corporation faces are described under the heading "Risk Factors" in the Company's annual information form (AIF) for the year ended September 30, 2017.
+Additional risks the Company faces are described under the heading "Risk Factors" in the Company's AIF for the year ended September 30, 2018.

 Other additional risks and uncertainties not presently known to us or that we currently consider immaterial may also impair our business operations.
 These risk factors could materially affect our future operating results and could cause actual events to differ materially from those described in our forward-looking statements.